Humana (NYSE:HUM) Updates FY 2024 Earnings Guidance

-Humana (NYSE:HUM – Get Free Report) issued an update on its FY 2024 earnings guidance on Friday morning.
-The company provided earnings per share guidance of 16.000-16.000 for the period, compared to the consensus earnings per share estimate of 29.560.
+Humana (NYSE:HUM – Get Free Report) updated its FY 2024 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of 16.000-16.000 for the period, compared to the consensus estimate of 29.560.
 The company issued revenue guidance of -.

-A number of equities analysts have recently weighed in on the company.
-Mizuho cut their target price on Humana from $550.00 to $400.00 and set a buy rating on the stock in a research note on Friday.
-JPMorgan Chase & Co. reduced their price target on shares of Humana from $593.00 to $575.00 and set a neutral rating for the company in a research note on Friday, November 17th.
-Jefferies Financial Group upped their target price on shares of Humana from $580.00 to $586.00 and gave the company a buy rating in a research report on Monday, October 9th.
-Deutsche Bank Aktiengesellschaft downgraded Humana from a buy rating to a hold rating and reduced their price target for the stock from $595.00 to $360.00 in a research report on Thursday.
-Finally, Truist Financial reiterated a hold rating and set a $550.00 price target on shares of Humana in a research report on Friday, January 19th.
-Seven equities research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Humana presently has a consensus rating of Moderate Buy and a consensus price target of $520.25.
+Several brokerages recently issued reports on HUM.
+Royal Bank of Canada cut their target price on shares of Humana from $507.00 to $415.00 and set an outperform rating for the company in a research note on Friday.
+Mizuho cut their price objective on Humana from $550.00 to $400.00 and set a buy rating for the company in a research report on Friday.
+Stephens decreased their target price on Humana from $550.00 to $430.00 and set an overweight rating on the stock in a report on Friday.
+StockNews.com cut Humana from a strong-buy rating to a hold rating in a research note on Friday.
+Finally, Oppenheimer reaffirmed an outperform rating and set a $630.00 price objective on shares of Humana in a research report on Wednesday, January 17th.
+Seven research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
+According to data from MarketBeat, Humana has an average rating of Moderate Buy and an average price target of $520.25.

-Humana (NYSE:HUM – Get Free Report) last posted its earnings results on Thursday, January 25th.
-The insurance provider reported ($0.11) earnings per share for the quarter, missing analysts’ consensus estimates of $0.76 by ($0.87).
-Humana had a net margin of 2.34% and a return on equity of 19.28%.
-The company had revenue of $26.46 billion for the quarter, compared to analysts’ expectations of $25.47 billion.
-During the same period in the previous year, the firm earned $1.62 EPS.
-The firm’s quarterly revenue was up 17.9% compared to the same quarter last year.
-As a group, equities analysts forecast that Humana will post 16 EPS for the current fiscal year.
+Humana (NYSE:HUM – Get Free Report) last posted its quarterly earnings data on Thursday, January 25th.
+The insurance provider reported ($0.11) earnings per share for the quarter, missing the consensus estimate of $0.76 by ($0.87).
+Humana had a return on equity of 19.44% and a net margin of 2.34%.
+The firm had revenue of $26.46 billion for the quarter, compared to the consensus estimate of $25.47 billion.
+During the same period in the prior year, the company earned $1.62 EPS.
+The company’s revenue for the quarter was up 17.9% compared to the same quarter last year.
+Sell-side analysts expect that Humana will post 16 EPS for the current fiscal year.

 Humana Announces Dividend

-The firm also recently announced a quarterly dividend, which was paid on Friday, January 26th.
-Stockholders of record on Friday, December 29th were paid a dividend of $0.885 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, January 26th.
+Investors of record on Friday, December 29th were paid a $0.885 dividend.
 The ex-dividend date was Thursday, December 28th.
-This represents a $3.54 dividend on an annualized basis and a dividend yield of 0.98%.
-Humana’s dividend payout ratio is 17.86%.
+This represents a $3.54 dividend on an annualized basis and a yield of 0.98%.
+Humana’s dividend payout ratio (DPR) is 17.86%.

 Institutional Investors Weigh In On Humana

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Sunbelt Securities Inc. acquired a new position in shares of Humana in the 1st quarter valued at $28,000.
-ICA Group Wealth Management LLC bought a new position in Humana in the fourth quarter worth about $72,000.
-Covestor Ltd grew its stake in shares of Humana by 33.6% in the first quarter.
-Covestor Ltd now owns 171 shares of the insurance provider’s stock worth $75,000 after purchasing an additional 43 shares in the last quarter.
-Resurgent Financial Advisors LLC purchased a new stake in shares of Humana during the fourth quarter valued at $113,000.
-Finally, First Manhattan Co. raised its stake in shares of Humana by 1,300.0% during the 4th quarter.
-First Manhattan Co. now owns 280 shares of the insurance provider’s stock worth $143,000 after purchasing an additional 260 shares in the last quarter.
-91.86% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Norges Bank bought a new position in Humana in the fourth quarter valued at about $690,516,000.
+Starboard Value LP acquired a new stake in shares of Humana in the 1st quarter valued at approximately $421,332,000.
+Arrowstreet Capital Limited Partnership acquired a new position in Humana during the 1st quarter worth approximately $151,766,000.
+Morgan Stanley lifted its stake in Humana by 20.8% in the 4th quarter.
+Morgan Stanley now owns 1,688,442 shares of the insurance provider’s stock valued at $864,804,000 after purchasing an additional 290,865 shares during the last quarter.
+Finally, Goldman Sachs Group Inc. boosted its position in Humana by 36.9% in the first quarter.
+Goldman Sachs Group Inc. now owns 911,255 shares of the insurance provider’s stock valued at $396,550,000 after buying an additional 245,532 shares in the last quarter.
+91.86% of the stock is currently owned by institutional investors.

 Humana Inc, together with its subsidiaries, operates as a health and well-being company in the United States.
 It operates through two segments, Insurance and CenterWell.
 The company offers medical and supplemental benefit plans to individuals.
 It also has a contract with Centers for Medicare and Medicaid Services to administer the Limited Income Newly Eligible Transition prescription drug plan program; and contracts with various states to provide Medicaid, dual eligible, and long-term support services benefits.